rilldata/rill/docs/docs/deploy/existing-project/existing-project.md

 :::

-### Deploy to Rill Cloud
+#### Deploy to Rill Cloud

-To deploy a project to Rill Cloud, from the directory containing your project, it's as simple as running and selecting No for one-time upload.
+Finally, to deploy a project to Rill Cloud, from the local directory containing your Rill project, it's as simple as running the following command (after selecting `No` for the one-time upload option).

 ```
 rill deploy